 Mexico has broken new ground in the global campaign to find ways to tax large digital multinationals.
 The parliamentary group of the ruling party, with a majority in both chambers, presented this week an initiative to establish a new 7% tax on the fees of streaming services such as Netflix or Apple TV.

-Pending its final approval and on the eve of the June elections -the congressional sessions close at the end of this month- which could change the balance of power in parliament, the initiative is a novelty with respect to the line followed by most countries, driven by the OECD, which focuses on taxing the income of the platforms through the so-called Google tax.
+Pending its final approval and on the eve of the June elections -the congressional sessions close at the end of this month- which could change the balance of power in parliament, the initiative is a novelty concerning the line followed by most countries, driven by the OECD, which focuses on taxing the income of the platforms through the so-called Google tax.

 There are two particularities in Mexico.
 On top of focusing on the sales of companies through a new consumption tax, it leaves out digital services that have a physical extension, such as distribution or transportation.
 That is to say, Amazon or Uber would not enter into the bag of the new law.
 Indeed, this is not Mexico's first move to tighten the tax siege on large platforms.
 In June last year, a new regulation came into force that obliged foreign digital companies to pay VAT on their services.